stjepanoviccc/employee-management-system/README.md

 Transaction entity is persisting all transactions that are happening in the app and it doesn’t mean it is successful or unsuccessful.

 ## Error Handling:

-For Error Handling I used SpringBoot’s global exception mechanism.
-I did setup for more exceptions but in this project I was using only these two(NotFoundException, BadRequestException).
 **Global Exception Handling**: Spring Boot's global exception handling mechanism is employed to manage and respond to exceptions effectively throughout the application.
 This ensures consistency and reliability in handling various types of errors  .
 **NotFoundException**: For model-related errors, such as when a requested resource is not found, the application utilizes a custom NotFoundException.
 This exception is thrown when attempting to access a resource that does not exist, providing clear feedback to the client.
 **BadRequestException**: In cases of technical errors or invalid requests, the application employs BadRequestException.
 This exception is used to indicate problems with the client's request, such as malformed input or missing parameters.
 By utilizing this exception, the application can provide meaningful error messages and guide clients towards resolving their requests.